 (3) Subject to any directions of the returning officer, candidates and scrutineers may be present when the votes are counted.

+(4) The counting of votes may involve re-counts of votes under section 4.72A.

+[Section 4.72 amended: No. 11 of 2023 s.
+46.]

+4.72A.
+Re-counts of votes

+(1) The returning officer may arrange for some or all of the votes to be re-counted if, and to the extent that, the returning officer considers appropriate.

+(2) The returning officer may arrange a re-count under subsection (1) —

+(a) on the returning officer’s own initiative; or

+(b) on the written request of a candidate or scrutineer, which must —

+(i) be made before the returning officer declares the result of the election under section 4.77; and

+(ii) include the candidate’s or scrutineer’s reasons for the request.

+(3) Regulations may prescribe circumstances in which the returning officer must arrange for some or all of the votes to be re-counted to the extent prescribed.

+(4) In the course of a re-count under subsection (1) or (3), the returning officer may review a decision to accept or reject a ballot paper.

+(5) A re-count under subsection (1) or (3) must be conducted before the returning officer declares the result of the election under section 4.77.

+[Section 4.72A inserted: No. 11 of 2023 s.
+47.]

 4.73.
 Procedure when person is candidate in 2 elections

 (1) If the election is to fill the office of mayor or president and any candidate is also a candidate in an election to fill an office or offices of councillor on the council held on the same election day, the result of the election for mayor or president is to be ascertained before the result of the other election is ascertained.